freeolabini/freeolabini.github.io/_src/en/letters/president.md

   - en
 ---

-Boredom and the occasional brush with violence is probably the worst part of prison.
-Boredom, frustration, anger, depression.
-They all come from the same place.
-No one here is unaffected and I suspect many will have lasting psychological damage from this experience.
-I fear I will too.
-To be fair, I was probably not exactly normal to start with, but this experience won’t exactly improve it.

-So, what do people do with the boredom?
-There are many coping mechanisms.
-Some people sleep a   lot.
-Others cut paper into small squares, make triangles out of them and them put them together into amazing sculptures made from hundreds or thousands of pieces of paper.
-Some people, away in the other cellblocks, do drugs.
-All the time people talk, they smoke, play games.
-A common thing here is to rip  threads from clothes and towels and then weave them into arm bands or head bands.
-But honestly, I don’t see any of those things really helping.
-The frustration is still there.

-I write, but yes, I’m frustrated.
-Even more so now, after five weeks.
-I’m trying to come up with new ways to cope.
-Today I decided to write a letter to the president of the Republic of Ecuador to see if airing my frustration to him would help.

 Dear President Lenín Moreno:

 My name is Ola Bini.
 I’m honestly not sure if you know who I am or not.
 You went on national TV a few weeks ago and said some weird things about me, so maybe you have been misinformed.